jigs1996/v7-docs/content/guides/testing/api_tests.md

 ### Using route names

 The `client.visit()` method accepts a route name and looks up the HTTP method and URL pattern from your router.
-This keeps your tests in sync with route changes.
+This keeps your tests in sync with route changes and also provides type-safety within tests.

 ```ts
 const response = await client.visit('posts.store')